<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Definition of a Short-Term Rental Property

-Before we get into the nitty-gritty, let’s make sure we’re all on the same page in terms of what defines a short-term rental property.
-A short-term rental property is one you purchase with the explicit intent of renting it out to multiple people for multiple stays, the lengths of which may vary from a few days to a few months.
-(Of course, you must check with your city and HOA to understand the specific rules regarding short-term rentals in your desired area.)
+Before we get into the nitty-gritty, let’s ensure that we’re all on the same page regarding what defines a short-term rental property.
+A short-term rental property is one you purchase with the intent of renting it out to multiple people for multiple stays, the lengths of which may vary from a few days to a few months.
+(Of course, you must check with your city and HOA to understand the rules regarding short-term rentals in your desired area.)

 The other thing to remember when buying short-term rentals is that they’re often confused with second homes.
-While you can buy a second house for you and your family to use, you can only rent that property out for two weeks or less per year.
-The type of financing you choose will dictate the function of the property (as will local rules and regulations), so you want to be clear that your intention is investing in short-term rentals.
+While you can buy a second house for your family to use, you can only rent that property out for two weeks or less per year.
+The type of financing you choose will dictate the function of the property (as will local rules and regulations), so you want to be clear that your intention is to invest in short-term rentals.

-Now let’s get into some specifics that you’ll want to know when buying short-term rentals.
+Here are some specifics you’ll want to know when buying short-term rentals.

 1. Specialized Insurance Coverage

 Many people are unaware that standard homeowner’s insurance may not totally cover their short-term rental property.
-In addition, most short-term rental platforms require their hosts—aka the homeowners —to have specialized insurance coverage that protects against potential damages or liability claims.
+In addition, most short-term rental platforms require their hosts to have specialized insurance coverage that protects against potential damages or liability claims.
 This additional coverage is essential for safeguarding your investment and mitigating risks associated with guests staying at your property.
 You’ll want to talk with an insurance agent to ensure that you’ve got the right coverage in place.

-Unfortunately, you have to think about the way people treat rental cars.
-In some cases, short-term rental housing may receive the same rough treatment.
+Short-term rental housing may receive some rough treatment.
 That’s why it’s always a good idea to keep valuables out of the home, establish clear house rules, and provide décor and furnishings that are pleasant but not irreplaceable.

 2. Local Regulations and Zoning